Cost of Credit Disclosure - Mortgage Brokerage

 - if there are scheduled payments in the agreement, the statement must disclose the amount and timing of all remaining payments.
 The basis for these payments is the interest at the end of the period

 Where the amortization period for a mortgage loan is longer than its term, the credit grantor must, as least 21 days before the end of the term deliver to the borrower a written notice stating if the credit grantor is willing to renew the loan for a further term.
-If a credit grantor renews the mortgage, the loan must also include a disclosure statement that includes the information identified in s.10 of the Regulation.
+If a credit grantor renews the mortgage, the loan must also include a disclosure statement that includes the information identified in s.10 of the Cost of Credit Disclosure Regulation.

 If an advertisement offering credit identifies the interest rate or the amount of any payment, it must also disclose the APR, the cash price, and the term of the contract.
 If the advertisement refers to an “interest free period,” the advertiser must disclose whether the transaction is unconditionally interest free or if interest will accrue during the period but will forgive the interest under certain conditions.
 If there are conditions, the advertisement must disclose the conditions and the APR for the period if the borrower does not meet the conditions.